jarmokivekas/hotosm-activation-gis-resources/README.md

     - Minimal set of commands on commandline: `git add datasets; git commit; git push origin master;`
 4. supply the GitHub link to the file as the input dataset in uMap.
 5. update the uMap whenever by pushing a new version of the file to GitHub

+# Mapping Cloud Covered Areas

+To steamline the mapping

 # Reference Layers/grids for JSOM